SleepyDeveloper/sleepydeveloper.github.io/about.md

 audible gasp that rose up from from the audience as I shattered expectations greeting them in Japanese.
 Thirty minutes later I wrapped my presentation and walked to the post-presentation Q&A counter to find a long line of attendees waiting to meet me.
 My Japanese colleagues joked that I was famous in Japan, but they had a point.
-My Japanese twitter following increased, Japanese Alexa Community members often asked when I would next come to Japan, and I went [viral](https://x.com/sleepydeveloper/status/1188252385342193664?s=12&t=RwuFBS6T-6FewkJ-RV2poA).
-My phone blew up for over 48 hours and many of my Japanese friends who didn't follow me kept messaging me asking why
-I was organically appearing in their twitter feeds.
+The Japanese Alexa Community members often inquired into when I would next come to Japan.
+I also went went [viral](https://x.com/sleepydeveloper/status/1188252385342193664?s=12&t=RwuFBS6T-6FewkJ-RV2poA) for a joke I tweeted.
+My phone blew up for over 48 hours and many of my Japanese friends who didn't follow me kept messaging me asking why I was organically appearing in their twitter feeds.

 The pandemic clipped our travel wings, so we turned to virutal events in order to continue reaching new audiences and bring excitement to the Alexa Developer Community.
 Three years into